Nov 21, 2024

 Purpose of Policies

 The organizational structure of the college also includes policies or guides for decision making or action.
 These policies include various appeals procedures available to all persons associated with MCC.
-The purpose of these procedures specifically including the Faculty Grievance Procedure and the Student Appeals Procedure is to insure due process for members of the college community.
+The purpose of these procedures specifically including the Faculty Grievance Procedure and the Student Appeals Procedure is to ensure due process for members of the college community.

 Policies of the Board of Trustees and the college are contained in the MCC Policy and Procedure Manual.
 Issues of concern not addressed by policies in this manual should be raised with the appropriate officer of the College.